Ngonal/IT-Portfolio/Layer 1 - Physical/Interface-Speed-and-Link-Establishment/README.md

 Setting `SW3` `Gi1/0/1`'s to autonegotiation allowed it to match `SW4`'s hard-coded speed, restoring the interswitch link. `SW4` was subsequently set to autonegotiation to normalize configuration across both switches.

 ## Bonus Tips
 ### Tip #1 - Hard-coded interface speeds are a red flag.
-Interface speeds are expected to be determined by autonegotiation speed by default — an explicit speed setting immediately suggests intentional or erroneous misconfiguration:
+Interface speeds are expected to be determined by autonegotiation by default — an explicit speed setting immediately suggests intentional or erroneous misconfiguration:
 - **`speed 10`**, **`speed 100`**, **`speed 1000`** — Forces the speed in Mbps regardless of what the remote interface is operating at
 - **`speed auto`** — Allows the interface to use autonegotiation to determine speed with the remote end (default behavior)